akritiko/instagram_unfollowers/README.md

 - **Beautiful Interface**: Clean, Instagram-inspired design
 - **Searchable Results**: Easily search through your unfollowers list
 - **Mobile-Friendly**: Works great on both desktop and mobile devices
+- **Support the Project**: Ko-fi support button integrated in both the main interface and results page

 ## 🚀 How to Use